All-domain Anomaly Resolution Office

 The All-domain Anomaly Resolution Office (AARO) is an office within the United States Office of the Secretary of Defense that investigates unidentified flying objects (UFOs) and other phenomena in the air, sea, and/or space and/or on land: sometimes referred to as "unidentified aerial phenomena" or "unidentified anomalous phenomena" (UAP).
-Its first director was physicist Sean Kirkpatrick who reported to then Deputy Defense Secretary Kathleen Hicks.
+Its first director was physicist Sean Kirkpatrick who reported to then deputy defense secretary Kathleen Hicks.
 Its current director is Jon T. Kosloski.

 Established in 2022, AARO was preceded by the Unidentified Aerial Phenomena Task Force (UAPTF), a 2020 to 2021 program within the Office of Naval Intelligence used to "standardize collection and reporting" of sightings of UFOs.
 UAPTF was detailed in a June 2020 hearing of the United States Senate Select Committee on Intelligence.
 The UAPTF issued a preliminary report in June 2021.
 NASA's UAP independent study team held a public meeting in June 2023 showing further UAP footage released by AARO.
 In March 2024, AARO released a report titled "Report on the Historical Record of U.S. Government Involvement with Unidentified Anomalous Phenomena (UAP) Volume I", which found "no empirical evidence" of alien technology.

 History

-The AARO is the successor of a number of 21st Century DOD initiatives funded by Congress to study UFOs.
+The AARO is the successor of a number of 21st century US Department of Defense (DoD) initiatives funded by Congress to study UFOs.